 The Social Responsiveness Award was established in 2009.
-It recognises UCT academics who demonstrate that social engagement has enhanced the teaching and learning process - one of the university's priorities.
+It recognises UCT academics who demonstrate how social engagement can enhance the teaching and learning process – one of the university’s priorities.

-Stuart Hendry, director of the commerce faculty's Development Unit for New Enterprise (DUNE) and co-founder of the Southern Africa Sustainable Development Initiative (SASDI), in recognition of SASDI's Starting Chance campaign, which aims to transform 30 shack-based crèches into formal centres of excellence for early learning development.
+Stuart Hendry, director of the commerce faculty's Development Unit for New Enterprise (DUNE) and co-founder of the Southern Africa Sustainable Development Initiative (SASDI), in recognition of SASDI's Starting Chance campaign.
+Starting Chance aims to transform 30 shack-based crèches into formal centres of excellence for early learning development.

 Associate Professor Sophie Oldfield of the Department of Environmental and Geographical Science for building a research-teaching partnership with Gertrude Square and the Valhalla Park United Front Civic Organisation in Cape Town.